jlmelville/uwot/README.md

 [Rcpp](https://cran.r-project.org/package=Rcpp) and
 [RcppArmadillo](https://cran.r-project.org/package=RcppArmadillo)), aping
 the Python code as closely as possible.
-It is my first time using Rcpp, so let's assume I did a horrible job (as we shall see when we look at performance numbers versus Python).
+It is my first time using Rcpp, so let's assume I did a horrible job.

 For the datasets I've tried it with, the results look at least reminiscent of those obtained using the